Panoramic view of the seating bowl at GEHA Field at Arrowhead Stadium in Kansas City, Missouri

 Parking at Arrowhead Stadium

-Kansas City hotels near Arrowhead Stadium
+Kansas City hotels near the stadium

 Best Western Premier Kansas City Sports Complex Hotel – 0.5 miles away